knative-portability/Kubercade/README.md

 - High-score leaderboards.
 - Social media sharing.

 This app is built as part of a proof of portability project for [Knative](https://knative.dev).
-It is meant to show the key features of Knative, to test the conformance across various cloud product implementations of Knative, and to document with functioning sample code how one might develop, build, and deploy with Knative.
+It is meant to show the key features of Knative, test the conformance across various cloud product implementations of Knative, and document with functioning sample code how one might develop, build, and deploy with Knative.
 Key features of Knative this app demonstrates include:

 - Develop services independently that can be individually deployed, updated, and auto-scaled
 - Deploy containerized code with minimal configuration, allowing the developer to focus on features rather than infrastructure